BrianaPass/conflict-resolution/README.md

-33 subheader here from my computer
+ subheader here from my github

-Hello form my computer
+Hello from my github woot!